espanso/website/docs/sync.md

 --runtime_dir
 ```

-E.g.
+For example:
 ```bash
 espanso --config_dir /path/to/your/files start --unmanaged
 ```
+For Windows it may be necessary to use an `espanso launcher` command instead.

 :::caution
 If you're already running Espanso as a service, stop it first with `espanso stop` and `espanso service unregister`.

 N.B.
-The command `espanso path` _won't_ reflect the new paths.
+The command `espanso path` _won't_ show the new paths.

-This method is somewhat experimental so we would welcome reports as to whether this works on your system, and any problems you encounter.
-It may render the following section redundant, however.
+This method is somewhat experimental so we would welcome discussion on [Discord](https://discord.gg/4QARseMS6k) or [Reddit](https://www.reddit.com/r/espanso/) as to whether this works on your system, and any problems you encounter.
+It may represent an easier alternative to the following section, however.
 :::

 ## Symlinks

+The established method of sharing configurations is documented here, but is more complex.

 :::tip

 From now on, we'll only mention "Dropbox folder" for brevity, but you can apply the same process for every service.